Adversarial Sticker: A Stealthy Attack Method in the Physical World: Related Work

 \subsection{Digital Attacks}

 Box-constrained L-BFGS \cite{szegedy2013intriguing}, C\&W \cite{carlini2017towards}, Deepfool \cite{moosavi2016deepfool}, etc. carry out attacks via optimization mechanisms.
-The classical attack method FGSM \cite{goodfellow2014explaining} is a one-step approach based on the gradient information of DNNs.
-PGD \cite{madry2017towards} uses a multi-step iterative method in the projection space to generate adversarial examples.
-The above methods are attacked in the white-box setting, where the attackers have access to the structures and weights of the threat models.
+The classical attack method FGSM \cite{goodfellow2014explaining} is a one-step approach based on the gradient information of DNNs. {PGD \cite{madry2017towards} is a multi-step iterative method using projected gradient descent on the negative loss function to generate adversarial examples.} Instead of {generating} noises on the whole image, \cite{karmon2018lavan} explores the case where the noise is allowed to be visible but confined to a small, localized patch of the image, without covering any of the main object(s) in the image.
+The above methods are {conducted} in the white-box setting, where the attackers have access to the structures and weights of the threat models.

 Black-box attacks do not require detailed parameters of models.
-For transfer-based methods, the adversarial examples generated for one model can be transferred to another model to achieve successful attacks \cite{dong2018boosting,liu2016delving,wu2018understanding}.
+For transfer-based methods, the adversarial examples generated for one model can be transferred to another model to achieve successful attacks \cite{dong2018boosting,liu2016delving,chen2020universal,wang2020hamiltonian,wu2018understanding}.
 For score-based methods, the probabilities predicted by target models are known and methods such as gradient estimation \cite{chen2017zoo} and random search \cite{andriushchenko2020square,guo2019simple} are often used in this setting.
 Besides, decision-based methods are suitable for more restrictive scenarios where only the final model decisions are known \cite{brendel2018decision,cheng2018query}.
-Dong \emph{et al.} \cite{dong2019efficient} conduct digital attacks on FR systems in this setting and model the local geometry of solving directions to improve efficiency.
-Attacks aiming to get a different class from the true label are called un-targeted attacks (or \textbf{dodging} in face recognition), while those targeting a specific class are called targeted attacks (or \textbf{impersonation} in face recognition).
+Dong \emph{et al.} \cite{dong2019efficient} conduct digital attacks on face recognition systems in this setting and model the local geometry of solving directions to improve {the} efficiency.
+Attacks aiming to get a different class from the true label are called un-targeted attacks (or \textbf{dodging} in the face recognition), while those targeting a specific class are called targeted attacks (or \textbf{impersonation} in the face recognition).
 In our case, we conduct black-box attacks and focus on more practical physical attacks.